 Stockholder’s equity = $275,000

-Let’s cover a few specific balance sheet items to be aware of:
+Let’s cover a few specific balance sheet items you’ll want to recognize.

 Current assets and liabilities

-The term “current” translates to “short term.”
-Current assets include cash and any item expected to be turned into cash easily within one year.
-The following are typical current assets on a balance sheet:
+The term current means short term.
+Current assets include cash and other items expected to be converted into cash within one year.
+Typical current assets include:

 *Accounts receivable is a general term for money owed to the company by third parties (e.g., customers or clients) within one year.

-**Although expenses usually are liabilities, prepaid expenses are assets until they are paid.
+**Although expenses usually are liabilities, prepaid expenses are assets until they are used up.
 For example, assume a business pays a contractor $10,000 upfront to paint their building.
-The $10,000 prepay will show as a current asset until the contractor finishes painting the building.
+The $10,000 prepayment will show as a current asset until the contractor finishes painting the building.

-Current liabilities include any bills or payments due to be paid within one year.
-The following are typical current liabilities on a balance sheet:
+Current liabilities include bills or payments due within one year.
+Typical current liabilities include:

 *Accounts payable is a general term for money owed by the company to third parties (e.g., contractors) within one year.